 The symptoms of Runners Knee usually come on gradually and pain is often described as an ache around the sides or behind the knee cap.
 It can be accompanied by a grinding sound or swelling.
 Pain tends to get worse with prolonged exercise, when coming downstairs or sitting for long periods.

 To better diagnose your problem, visit our knee pain diagnosis section.

-You can fix Runners Knee problems is a number of ways.
+You can fix Runners Knee problems in a number of ways.
 In the short term, resting, ice therapy and Advil/Ibuprofen painkillers should help.
-Stretching and strengthening your knee is crucial to longer term improvement.
+Stretching and strengthening your knee is crucial to longer term improvement, especially VMO exercises.
 Knee braces and special insoles for your shoe may be required but you should seek advice.

 Knee braces can help reduce the symptoms of Runners Knee or Patellofemoral Syndrome by supporting the knee, taking pressure off the joint and improving the position of the kneecap.
 The ones that work best are knee straps or braces that have a hole at the front so there is support but no pressure through the kneecap.

 Visit the knee straps section to find the best brace for you.

 It is advisable to rest from aggravating activities if you have patellofemoral syndrome.
 You can continue to exercise with runner's knee but it helps to reduce the time and distance you run for to allow the knee to heal or switch to low impact activities such as swimming or cycling.

 Preventing runners knee is primarily about good stretching and good strengthening exercises.
 Patellofemoral syndrome is caused by the knee cap not gliding smoothly and stretching ensures muscle tightness doesn’t negatively impact movement.
 Strengthening the leg muscles lowers the impact of forces on the knee bones.
 Shoe insoles may sometimes be needed.